HistoryThis section has been translated automatically.

 - Schönlein JL (1832) General and special pathology and therapy.
 Written down after his lectures by some of his listeners and published without authorization.
 Etlinger, Würzburg

 - Singh H et al (2016) Vasculitis as a Presenting Manifestation of Chronic Hepatitis B Virus Infection: A Case Report.
 J Clin Diagn Res 10: OD25-26.

-Incoming links (36)Acute hemorrhagic infantile edema; Allergic arteriolitis cutis; Arteriolitis hyperergica cutis; Arteritis allergica cutis; Cold purpura; Complement system; Cutaneous leukocytoclastic vasculitis; Cutaneous small vessel vasculitis; Eosinophilia skin changes; Folliculitis necrotizing lymphocytes; ...
+Incoming links (36)Acute hemorrhagic infantile edema; Allergic arteriolitis cutis; Arteriolitis hyperergica cutis; Arteritis allergica cutis; Cold purpura; Complement system; Cutaneous leukocytoclastic vasculitis; Cutaneous small vessel vasculitis; Eosinophilia and skin; Folliculitis necrotizing lymphocytes; ...
 Show all

 Outgoing links (28)Azathioprine; Cyclophosphamide; Erythema multiforme; Food intolerance; Glucocorticosteroids; Gold preparations; Hairy cell leukemia; Henoch-Schoenlein purpura; Immune complexes; Ivig; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.